J.D. Farrell (sternwheeler): Operations

-On June 4, 1898, with Captain McCormack in command on the seventh trip, Farrell was wrecked in Jennings Canyon when hurricane-force winds blew the vessel off course into a rock.
-Farrell sank with only her bow and capstan showing above the water.
-While Farrell was later raised and repaired, and repaired, business declined sharply on the route as traffic shifted over to newly completed railways, causing Farrell to be laid up at Jennings from 1899 to 1901.
-In 1901 A. Guthrie & Co. bought Farrell for $6,000 to use in construction of the Great Northern Railway to Fernie, BC.
+On June 4, 1898, with McCormack in command on the seventh trip, Farrell was wrecked in Jennings Canyon when hurricane-force winds blew the vessel off course into a rock.
+She sank with only her bow and capstan showing above the water.
+While Farrell was raised and repaired, business declined sharply on the route as traffic shifted to newly completed railways, causing Farrell to be laid up at Jennings from 1899 to 1901.
+In 1901 A. Guthrie & Co. bought Farrell for $6,000 to use in construction of the Great Northern Railway to Fernie, British Columbia.
 In the fall of 1901, the railway construction was complete, and Farrell was laid up again.

 Fate

 In 1903 Farrell was dismantled.
 The machinery, fittings and much of the upper works were taken by train to Newport, Washington to become part of the sternwheeler Spokane.